Overview Many of the significant professional liability cases in 2023 dealt…

 Recent examples of Helen’s claims include:

-Professional indemnity and related insurance
+Professional indemnity, financial lines and related insurance

-Examples of Helen’s recent work in this area include:
+Other examples of Helen’s recent work in this area include:

 Other types of insurance